-According to a 2017 Bloomberg report, electric vehicles will comprise 54% of all new car sales worldwide by 2040.
+According to one Bloomberg report, electric vehicles will comprise 54% of all new car sales worldwide by 2040.
 More and more motorists are starting to embrace the benefits that EVs can provide.
 What’s more, businesses and municipalities nationwide are more inclined to install electric car charging stations to accommodate these consumers.
 That means EV drivers will have the increased accessibility and convenience they need to drive around town or across the country.

 Although EV stations are more abundant than ever, that doesn’t always mean that electric car owners are always able to charge whenever and wherever they want.
 Additional vehicle charging stations can alleviate much of the scarcity, but it’s also up to the individual drivers to behave properly when using these electric car charging stations.
 If you’re a new EV owner or used to charging at home, you might not be familiar with charging etiquette.
 Today, we’ll teach you how to mind your manners when plugging in your vehicle.